 This one is 100% natural and absolutely safe to use, yet it’s also ineffective in removing tartar.
 It works as an antibacterial and as mentioned before tartar is mineralized so it won’t be affected by coconut oil in any way.
 But we encourage you to read about oil pulling, which can certainly help in reducing plaque bacteria levels, which over time will also decrease the amount of tartar buildup.
 Also, some sources claim that long term use

-Hydrogen peroxide (in form of 3% solution)
+Removing tartar with hydrogen peroxide (in form of 3% solution)

 This ingredient is effective in plaque removal as well as teeth whitening (in higher concentrations), but it’s not effective in tartar removal.
 By releasing oxygen it reduces anaerobic bacteria count, and by breaking through the slime barrier (which protects a biofilm) it destroys bacteria’s cell walls which is helpful in clearing bacteria located in periodontal pockets thus helping you with gingiva health.
 Caution: hydrogen peroxide is a strong oxidizer, very potent at killing bacteria, which apparently is also bad news: using it affects negatively your oral microbiome (the good bacteria in your mouth), which may cause negative long-term side effects such as higher cavity risk.
 It also affects digestion and some studies say it could be cancerogenic, so we do not recommend using it regularly or as a mouthwash ingredient.

 Removing tartar with baking soda